burrowers/garble/README.md

 `garble build` should take about twice as long as `go build`, as it needs to complete two builds.
-The original build, to be able to load and type-check the input code, and finally the obfuscated build.
+The original build, to be able to load and type-check the input code, and then the obfuscated build.

-Go's build cache is fully supported; if a first `garble build` run is slow, a second run should be significantly faster.
-This should offset the cost of the double builds, as incremental builds in Go are fast.
+Garble obfuscates one package at a time, mirroring how Go compiles one package at a time.
+This allows Garble to fully support Go's build cache; incremental `garble build` calls should only re-build and re-obfuscate modified code.

 ### Determinism and seeds